Skip to main content

 Using Tags and Metadata

-Add tags and metadata to categorize and track emails:
+Add a tag and metadata to categorize and track emails:

 email = client.emails.send(